 Popular Wedding Dates

-The year 2020 is ripe with possibilities for dates that are going to sound and look great for a wedding.
-Couples tend to gravitate towards dates with strong numerical patterns, so anything with a two, a twenty, or a date that adds up to twenty is going to be popular this year.
-According to an article written by Elite Daily, repeating numbers or dates with a pattern can look super cute on an invitation or sign and are likely to be a major wedding trend for 2021 and 2022.
+The year 2022 is ripe with possibilities for wedding dates that are going to sound and look great on your Save-the-Date!
+Couples tend to gravitate towards dates with strong numerical patterns, so anything with an extra two, or twenty, or a date that adds up to twenty-two is going to be popular this year.
+According to an article written by Elite Daily, repeating numbers or dates with a pattern can look super cute on an invitation or sign and are likely to be a major wedding trend for 2022 and 2023.

 Thinking Beyond Saturday Weddings